elastisys/compliantkubernetes/docs/adr/0002-use-kubespray-for-cluster-lifecycle.md

 ### kops

 - Good, because it integrates well with the underlying Infrastructure Provider (e.g., AWS).
-- Bad, because it supports fewer Infrastructure Providers than kubespray.
+- Bad, because it supports fewer Infrastructure Providers than Kubespray.

-NOTE: In the future, we might want to support `compliantkubernetes-apps` on top of both kops and kubespray, but this does not seem to bring value just now.
+NOTE: In the future, we might want to support `compliantkubernetes-apps` on top of both kops and Kubespray, but this does not seem to bring value just now.